 Live Pterosaur Blog

-front cover of the third edition: “Searching for Ropens and Finding God”
+front cover of the fourth edition: “Searching for Ropens and Finding God”

 Lucy Evelyn Cheesman

 Cheesman observed strange flying lights on the mainland of New Guinea, probably related to the ropen lights of Umboi Island.
 She was a British biologist (esp entomologist) who explored New Guinea in the early-to-mid twentieth century.

 Live Pterosaurs in Australia and in Papua New Guinea (ebook)

 This digital pdf-book, about living pterosaurs in Australia and in Papua New Guinea, is now absolutely FREE---Get the astonishing news here, the big picture, far better than getting bits and pieces from searching hundreds of internet sites.

 Finschhafen Harbor PNG

 A few miles inland from this harbor, in 1944 Duane Hodgkinson observed a huge "pterodactyl" with a tail "at least" ten or fifteen feet long. (photo by Jonathan Whitcomb, during the 2004 expedition)

 In the USA and other countries, video surveillance systems need to be set up for capturing video of modern pterosaurs.

 Traditional marriage between a male-husband and a female-wife—that has a name: "adahmeve" and the verb is "admeve."